rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 * Click "Create"

 You will get a dialog box for creating various virtual hard disk types.
-For the sake of this document, just keep the default (VDI):
+There are several hard disk types listed here.
+See the Oracle VirtualBox documentation for [more information](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vdidetails.html) about selecting virtual hard disk types.
+For the purpose of this document, just keep the default (VDI):

 ![Hard Disk File Type](../images/vbox-04.png)

 * Click "Next"

 The next screen deals with the storage on the physical hard disk.
-There are two options, but for the purpose of this document, we are just accepting the default "Dynamically allocated."
+There are two options.
+"Fixed Size" will be slower to create, faster to use, but less flexible in terms of space (if you need more space, you are stuck with what you created), whereas the default, "Dynamically Allocated" will be faster to create, slower to use, but will give you the option to grow if your disk space needs change.
+For the purpose of this document, we are just accepting the default "Dynamically allocated."

 ![Storage On Physical Hard Disk](../images/vbox-05.png)